isaureCdB/ProtNAff/README.md

 # User manual for ProtNAff

-Protein-bound Nucleic Acid filters and fragment libraries (ProtNAff) is a tool to create filters that select structures of Protein - Nucleic acids complexes from the PDB and to build libraries of protein-bound RNA fragments.
+Protein-bound Nucleic Acid filters and fragment libraries (protNAff) is a tool to create filters that select structures of Protein - Nucleic acids complexes from the PDB and to build libraries of protein-bound RNA fragments.

-This document explains how to use ProtNAff and what can be done with it.
+This document explains how to use protNAff and what can be done with it.

 --------------------------------------------------------------------------
-To sumarize, ProtNAff is a pipeline to:
+To summarize, protNAff is a pipeline to:
 --------------------------------------------------------------------------
 1. Clean-up and parse NA-protein structures from the PDB into ensembles of small information units in a single file.